DataFire/Integrations/integrations/generated/amazonaws_codecommit/README.md

 ### RepositoryTriggersListRequiredException
 * RepositoryTriggersListRequiredException `object`: The list of triggers for the repository is required but was not specified.

+### SameFileContentException
+* SameFileContentException `object`: The file was not added or updated because the content of the file is exactly the same as the content of that file in the repository and branch that you specified.

 ### SortByEnum
 * SortByEnum `string` (values: repositoryName, lastModifiedDate)